jorgemoralespou/lab-devconfcz24/workshop/content/00-workshop-overview.md

 of applications hosted in Kubernetes.

 In this workshop you will learn the basics of how to install Educates using the CLI and how to author a workshop.
-A you will do all the learning through Educates, which means that what you see is what you can get (and more).
+And you will do all the learning through Educates, which means that what you see is what you can get (and more).